MKDAagency/MKDAagency/README.md

 # MKDA Digital Marketing Agency

-MKDA builds digital products, AI automations and marketing systems for businesses that want more visibility and stronger operational control.
+MKDA builds digital products, AI automations and marketing systems for businesses that want more visibility and better operational control.

-## What we do
+## What we build

-- Build SaaS products
+- SaaS products
-- Create AI workflows for marketing and operations
+- AI workflows for marketing and operations
-- Develop websites and landing pages
+- Websites and landing pages
-- Design internal tools and public demos
+- Internal tools and public demos

 ## Featured work

 ### ReviewBoost
-A platform designed to help businesses collect, track and improve Google reviews through QR codes, smart links and dashboard analytics.
+A review management platform built to help businesses collect, track and improve Google reviews through QR codes, smart links and dashboard analytics.

 ### Web projects
-Websites and landing pages built to support positioning, lead generation and product communication.
+Websites and landing pages created to support positioning, lead generation and product communication.

 ### AI automations
-Workflows designed to reduce repetitive work and improve execution across marketing and operations.
+Systems designed to reduce repetitive work and improve execution across marketing and operations.

 ### Internal tools
-Selected tools created to simplify daily processes and support faster delivery.
+Selected tools built to simplify daily processes and support faster delivery.

 ## Tech stack